meilisearch/documentation/reference/features/known_limitations.md

 **Limitation:** The maximum number of terms taken into account for each [search query](/reference/features/search_parameters.md#query-q) is 10. **If a search query includes more than 10 words, all words after the 10th will be ignored.**

-**Explanation:** Large queries can lead to long response times and MeiliSearch's goal is to provide a [fast search-as-you-type experience](/learn/what_is_meilisearch/philosophy.md#front-facing-search).
+**Explanation:** The more terms in a query, the longer it will take MeiliSearch to return matching documents.
+This goes against our goal of providing a [fast search-as-you-type experience](/learn/what_is_meilisearch/philosophy.md#front-facing-search).

 ### Database size